juliaSSCC/CodelikeaBosch/README.md

     * Configurable strength for each room
 * RFID to track room change
     * Reader on each door
+* Markov chain model for previon of position

 ### Smart temperature management